Margaret Mellis: Art

 Mellis was renowned throughout her career as a colourist.
 While in St Ives under the influence of Nicholson she began to work in relief and collage, most notably Collage with Red Triangle II (1940) which was initially a gift for Naum Gabo and is now in the collection of the Victoria and Albert Museum.

 The breakdown of her first marriage caused her to reject abstraction for a period, returning to representational painting.
 However, works from the mid-1950s moved away from direct representation, simplifying still life and landscapes to flattened areas of pure colour.
 By the 1970s work was almost totally abstract and focused on geometric shape and colour.

 In 1980 Mellis started making constructions out of found pieces of driftwood, which was to become her central practice until the end of her career.
 Whilst still retaining elements of representation, these works were more closely concerned with the relationship between form and colour.
 During the 1990s, Mellis became an early mentor and friend to the YBA artist Damien Hirst.

 She exhibited infrequently through much of her life, and Hirst considers that her work has been unduly neglected.
 A major exhibition was held at Newlyn Art Gallery in 2001, and in 2008 a documentary Margaret Mellis a Life in Colour was made to accompany a major retrospective exhibition of her work at the Sainsbury Centre for Visual Arts in Norwich.
 In 2011 her work featured as a major part of the Tate St Ives Summer Exhibition, alongside Martin Creed and Agnes Martin.
 Her work is featured in major collections such as the Tate Gallery, the Victoria and Albert Museum, the Arts Council Collection, The Fleming Collection, City Art Centre, Edinburgh and the National Galleries of Scotland.

+In 2023 her work was included in the exhibition Action, Gesture, Paint: Women Artists and Global Abstraction 1940-1970 at the Whitechapel Gallery in London.